Karia254/PowerBI-Bank-Churn-Analysis-Dashboard/README.md

 **Data Gathering**
 To conduct this analysis, the following datasets were used:

-ActiveCustomer
+1. ActiveCustomer
-Bank_Churn
+2. Bank_Churn
-CreditCard
+3. CreditCard
-CustomerInfo
+4. CustomerInfo
-ExitCustomer
+5. ExitCustomer
-Gender
+6. Gender
-Geography
+7. Geography

+---
 **Data Modelling**

 The data model for this analysis follows a Star Schema design.
 The key features of the model are as follows:

 **Fact Table**: The Bank_Churn table acts as the central fact table, storing information about customer churn (whether a customer exited or retained).

 **Dimension Tables**: Several dimension tables were created to provide descriptive attributes related to the fact data.
 These include:

    1. **Customer**: Details about the customer such as ID, gender, age, balance, and salary.
    2. **Geography**: Information related to customer location.
    3. **CreditCard**: Data regarding whether the customer holds a credit card.
    4. **ActiveStatus**: A table indicating if the customer is an active member of the bank.

-The tables were combined and relationships were created using PowerBI’s relationship feature, linking the fact table to the dimension tables through keys such as CustomerId, GeographyId, and CreditCardId.
+The tables were combined and relationships were created using PowerBI’s relationship feature, linking the fact table to the dimension tables through keys such as **CustomerId**, **GeographyId**, and **CreditCardId**.
 This enables effective querying and reporting on various dimensions of the customer data (e.g., customer demographics, geographic location, and product holdings).

 Below is a screenshot of the Data Model in PowerBI:
 ![Data model](https://github.com/user-attachments/assets/88de061b-fdf1-4244-a2dd-c0595af716eb)